lexik/LexikTranslationBundle/Resources/doc/index.md

 The translations edition page will be available here: /my-prefix/translation/grid

 Note: The grid will be empty until you import translations in database and use [jqGrid 4.2.0](http://www.trirand.com/blog/).
+If the grid does not appear, please check your base template has a block named `javascript_footer`.

 ___________________